hugo53/awesome-RemoteWork/README.md

 - [Work From Home List](https://wfhlist.io) An Open List of Work From Home Software & Hardware tools.
 - [Zoom](https://zoom.us/) video conferece tool.
 - [Slack](https://slack.com/) for team communication.
+- [Edworking](https://edworking.com/) One platform for you and your team.
+Try the best experience with everything that you need for a remote work together.
+Your task, your chats, your files, your videoconferences working together like team.
 - [Pivotal Tracker](http://www.pivotaltracker.com/) for tracking tasks.
 - [Trello](https://trello.com/) free, flexible, and visual way to organize anything with anyone.
 - [Asana](https://asana.com/) team collaboration, projects and tasks management.